folkertvanheusden/lock_trace/README.md

   performance section below).

 * You may want to look at the defines in 'config.h' to enable- or disable certain functionality of lock_tracer.
+Disabling e.g. timing measurements makes it faster.

 * If your program suddenly hangs where it did not before, then this may be caused by the version of 'backtrace' in libgcc